 Here are four good exercises you can start with to familiarize yourself with the environment and reporting capabilities.

-Test Step Yield Analysis
+Test Step Yield Analysis - Find most frequent failures.

 From the login window, select Reporting to access the reporting interface.
 Select Yield Report from the panel to the left of the screen.
 Press Clear Filter to use the default filter settings (all data from last month) and select Apply.
 This will show you basic volume and yield statistics for the two products in their respective recorded test operations.